By implementing the strategies listed below, clubs and associations can provide a safer and more enjoyable sporting environment for children.

 - Adopt thorough recruitment and selection practices for paid and voluntary positions.
 These practices should include job descriptions, interviews, checking references and where appropriate, conducting police checks.
-UK Athletics have produced an excellent guide around recruitment you can download here.

 - Promote the policy and procedures to all members, particularly coaches, and make them easily accessible (for example, put them on your website).

 - Ensure clubs and associations meet all relevant state child protection legislative requirements.
 The information and processes for applying for a Working With Children Check (if relevant) should be available from the sport’s Member Protection Policy

 - State and national organisations need to ensure that teams travelling into states/territories with specific child protection legislation are also aware of the requirements under the legislation.
 The information and processes for applying for a Working With Children Check (if relevant) should be available from the sport’s Member Protection Policy.

 - Respond to suspected, allegations and complaints of child abuse.
 Where there is an incident of suspected child abuse, the child protection representative for the club or association should immediately make contact with the national organisation and/or the relevant authorities to seek advice.